mongodb-labs/drivers-evergreen-tools/.evergreen/csfle/README.md

 ## Legacy Usage

-The legacy usage involved putting the required secrets in EVG Project config, and using several steps:
+The legacy usage involved putting the required secrets in EVG Project config, and used several steps:

 - Start the kmip server and http servers individually in the background.
 - Run the client in a loop until it was able to connect.